jersoroka/bc-covid-19-response-update/README.md

 # BC COVID-19 Response Updater

+# Introduction
+This program checks the BC Health Links website for new announcements about COVID-19.
+If there is a new announcement for the current day, the user is notified about the headline and is given a link to the full announcment by text message.

 # Motivation
 - I realized that if it weren't for watching the news with my family, I would not be receiving any direct updates from the government about COVID-19.
 I made this program so that I could be more informed about public health orders.
 - I want to learn how to do web scraping and automating tasks.